rstudio/renv/tests/testthat/_snaps/install.md

       Downloading 1 package(s) and their dependencies
       Done

-      The following package(s) will be installed into the library
+      The following package(s) will be installed:

       - bread [0.1.0]

+      Packages will be installed into "<tempdir>/<renv-library>"

       Installing bread [0.1.0] ...
       	OK [copied cache in XXXX seconds]
-      Installed 1 package into library at path "<tempdir>/<renv-library>".
+      Installed 1 package in XXXX seconds.

       The following package(s) have been updated:

       	bread [installed version 0.1.0 != loaded version 1.0.0]